-An additional \$516,000 Clean Water Fund grant Pennington SWCD received in December 2020 will add County Ditch 96 outlet stabilizations, improving water quality, fish habitat and recreational opportunities on the Red Lake River, a source of drinking water.
+Drawing from a \$516,000 Clean Water Fund grant awarded in December 2020, Pennington SWCD will continue sedimentreduction work on a stretch of County Ditch 96.
+Planned outlet stabilizations will reduce annual sediment loss by an estimated 559 tons - the equivalent of 43 dump truck loads.
+The project is designed to curb erosion, which will improve water quality, fish habitat and recreational opportunities in the Red Lake River, which is a source of drinking water.